edimuj/cordova-plugin-audioinput/README.md

 ```

 Where `captureCfg` can either be empty, null or contain any of the following parameters.
-Please note that not all audio configurations are supported by all devices, and that all of them have default values:
+Please note that not all audio configuration combinations are supported by all devices, and that all of them have default values:

 ```javascript
 var captureCfg = {